brettbuddin/victor/README.md

 **Victor** is a 37Signals Campfire bot written in Go (http://golang.org); inspired by Github's Hubot (http://github.com/github/hubot).

+We run Victor within our team Campfire at Virb (http://virb.com).

 ### Playing with Victor

 1. Get the code: `go get github.com/brettbuddin/victor`